alibaba/terraform-provider/README.md

 This way you will be able to sync the repo as active development is going on.

--> **Note:** When you use Terraform on a `Windows` computer, please install [golang](https://golang.org/dl/) first, otherwise you might get [this issue](https://github.com/alibaba/terraform-provider/issues/469) (starting from the version 1.8.1).
+-> **Note:** When you use Terraform on a `Windows` computer, please install [golang](https://golang.org/dl/) first, otherwise you might get [this issue](https://github.com/alibaba/terraform-provider/issues/469) (the bug appeared in the version 1.8.1 and was fixed in the version 1.11.0).

 #### Example